EthanWright98/crud-application1/README.md

 ## Objectives

 The objective for this project was to create a simple CRUD application (Create, Read, Update and Delete).
+(LINK TO APP EXPLANAITION: https://drive.google.com/file/d/1EbqcdIVEaJoIp6moT6cuZUYT5RzTc_Si/view?usp=sharing )

 In this project i showcases my ability to: